Chapter 9 Fate of precipitation

 Open water evaporation can also be calculated using a modified version of the Penman-Monteith equation (9.8).
 In this latter case, vegetation coefficients are not needed, so Equation (9.8) can be used with \(r_s=0\) and \(r_a=251/(1+0.536~u_2)\), following Thom & Oliver, 1977.

 The R package Evaporation has functions to calculate \(ET_0\) using this and many other functions.
 This is especially useful when calculating PET over many points or through a long time series.
+Satellite-observed ET has been estimated globally as part of the OpenET project; the data may be accessed using the openet R package.

 9.4 Snow